moliver28/research-handbook/content/job-families/sales/success-service-offerings.md

  - Experience with agile methodologies, design thinking, and customer success metrics.
  - High organizational skills and ability to manage multiple projects and deadlines.

-### Director, Success Services Offerings Job Grade
+### Director, Success Services Job Grade

-The Director, Success Services Offerings is a job grade level 10.
+The Director, Success Services is a job grade level 10.

-### Director, Success Services Offerings Performance Indicators
+### Director, Success Services Performance Indicators

 - [Services bookings and revenue per agreed plan](handbook/sales/#performance-indicators)

-### Director, Success Services Offerings Career Ladder
+### Director, Success Services Career Ladder

-The next steps for the Success Services Offerings Job Family would be to move to a senior leadership job family.
+The next steps for the Success Services Job Family would be to move to a senior leadership job family.

 ## Hiring Process (All Roles)